arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 ![Arduino IoT Cloud Dashboard setup](assets/user-manual-20.png)

-Now, go back to your **Things** and open the "Thing" you just have created.
-In the "Thing" setup page, navigate into **Sketch**, you should see now an online editor.
+Go back to your **Things** and open the "Thing" you just created.
+In the "Thing" setup page, navigate into **Sketch** where you should see the online editor.

 In the generated sketch, you just need to define the `led` pin as an output: